-Robo test is a test tool that is integrated with Firebase Test Lab for Android.
+Robo test is a test tool that is integrated with Firebase Test Lab.
 Robo test analyzes the structure of your app's UI and then explores it methodically, automatically simulating user activities.
-Unlike the UI/Application Exerciser Monkey test, Robo test always simulates the same user activities in the same order when you use it to test an app on a specific device configuration with the same maximum depth and timeout settings.
+Unlike the UI/Application Exerciser Monkey test, Robo test always simulates the same user activities in the same order when you use it to test an app on a specific device configuration with the same settings.
 This lets you use Robo test to validate bug fixes and test for regressions in a way that isn't possible when testing with the UI/Application Exerciser Monkey test.

 Robo test captures log files, saves a series of annotated screenshots, and then creates a video from those screenshots to show you the simulated user operations that it performed.
 These logs, screenshots, and videos can help you to determine the root cause if your app crashes, and can also help you to find issues with your app's UI.

 To help you interpret your Robo test results, Robo records stats during each test crawl.
 Test Lab displays the stats at the top of the Robo tab in your test's results page:

 - Actions: The total number of actions performed during the crawl, including Robo script actions, monkey actions, and Robo directives.

 - Activities: The number of distinct activities covered during the crawl.